OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-Exploring applications using a debugger is very helpful during reversing, you can not only track variables containing sensitive data but also read and modify memory and registers.
-Given the damage debugging can be used for, application developers use many so-called anti-debugging techniques to prevent it.
+Exploring applications using a debugger is very powerful technique during reversing.
+You can not only track variables containing sensitive data and modify the control flow of the application, but also read and modify memory and registers.

+There are several anti-debugging techniques applicable to iOS, a few of them are discussed below.
 As discussed in chapter "[Android Anti-Reversing Defenses](0x05j-Testing-Resiliency-Against-Reverse-Engineering.md#android-anti-reversing-defenses "Android Anti-Reversing Defenses")", anti-debugging techniques can be preventive or reactive.
-Preventive techniques prevent the debugger from attaching to the application at all, and reactive techniques allow the application to detect the presence of a debugger and have a chance to diverge from normal behavior.
+As a first line of defense, you can use preventive techniques impede the debugger from attaching to the application at all.
+Additionally you can also apply reactive techniques which allow the application to detect the presence of a debugger and have a chance to diverge from normal behavior, acting as a secondary or supportive measure to increate the overall resilience.

-There are several anti-debugging techniques applicable to iOS, a few of them are discussed below.
+Application developers of apps processing highly sensitive data should be very aware of the fact that preventing debugging is virtually impossible.
+A very determined attacker (or one with sufficient privileges) will eventually manage to bypass all your anti-debugging checks as they usually consist of patching the app binary or simply putting some dynamic hooks with e.g. Frida.

+While [according to Apple](https://developer.apple.com/library/archive/qa/qa1361/_index.html "Detecting the Debugger") "you should restrict use of the above code to the debug build of your program", [research shows that many App Store apps often include these checks](https://seredynski.com/articles/a-security-review-of-1300-appstore-applications.html "A security review of 1,300 AppStore applications - 5 April 2020").

 ##### Using ptrace